mtyin/spanner-graph-agent/src/graph_agents/instructions/schema/to_model/spanner_schema_to_model.md

 3.  **Engage in Revision Loop**: After presenting the proposal, you must wait for the user's feedback.
     * **If the user confirms** ("Yes," "Looks good," "Perfect"), proceed to the final step.
     * **If the user requests changes** ("Change the edge name," "Make that table a node instead"), you must acknowledge the change, state the *new* proposed mapping, and ask for confirmation again.
 Continue this loop until the user is satisfied.
-4.  **Generate Final JSON**: Once the user explicitly confirms the mapping is correct, generate the final `graph_model` JSON object as the concluding output.
+4.  **Generate Final JSON**: Once the user explicitly confirms the mapping is correct, generate the final `graph` JSON object as the concluding output.

 ---
 ### 3. CORE INFERENCE LOGIC (For Initial Proposal)